thecreativeexchange/i-dentity/README.md

 # i-dentity
-A digital party game based on traditional play and games which has been used as a tool to explore movement in games and an ice breaker for creative play practitioners, youth workers and in workshops
+A digital party game based on traditional play and games which has been used as a tool to explore movement based games and an ice breaker for creative play practitioners, youth workers and academic workshops.

 The game was originally conceived at the Game Jame at CHI '13.

-The following is the CHI 2014 paper and study led by Exertion Games Lab, RMIT about i-dentity.
+The following is the CHI 2014 paper and study led by Exertion Games Lab, RMIT about i-dentity in its role as a tool:

-It describes how i-dentity can be used as a tool to inform games designers on how to design for movement based games.

 http://dl.acm.org/citation.cfm?id=2557257&CFID=803824294

 ## Licenses